 Hey folks!
 Transparency Disclosure- Some of the links in this article are affiliate links.
 That means I’ll receive a small commission if you decide to click on it and buy something.
 Don’t worry, it doesn’t cost you anything extra!

 What?
-A personal finance blogger is telling me to spend money?
-What backwards world did I just step into?
+A personal finance blogger is telling you to spend money?
+What backwards world did you just step into?
 Don’t fret yet!
 Yes, I am giving you ideas of the best things to spend your tax refund on, but (most of) these options are financially friendly!

 Best Things to Spend Your Tax Refund On